OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/28 October 2023.md

 - The idea of relocating was acknowledged; the opportunity will present itself in due time.
 - Trump will **not** go to prison.
 - Erdogan's alignment: 53% "good guy."

+---
+## Health, Diet, and Supplements

+- Morphine and similar drugs can cause short-term disorientation after death but help ease the soul’s exit.

+---